unnynet/unnynet-docs/docs/advanced/achievements.md

 * **Scores to complete** - the amount of scores required to complete an achievement.
 One Time achievements don't have this field;
 * **Visibility** - a hidden achievement means that details about the achievement are hidden from the player.
 We recommend making an achievement hidden if it contains a spoiler you don't want to reveal about your game too early.
 Despite the visibility, players will see the achievement once it's completed;
 * **Order** - this number is used to sort the achievements in the way you want.
 Achievements with the lowest order are displayed at the top;
-* **Reward Points** - The amout of points a player gets when the achievement is completed.
+* **Reward Points** - The amount of points a player gets when the achievement is completed.
 * **Published** - unpublished achievements are not visible and can't be completed by a player;
 * **Icon** - must be 512x512 or 1024x1024 image.
 UnnyNet automatically crops it to a circle.
 Please use colored pictures, because UnnyNet applies grayscale style for uncompleted achievements.